 We like to think others might cut us some slack and will be understanding that we’re flawed individuals, but if we’re honest with ourselves, we know that’s not true.
 The message you see around you everyday is: Be better.
-You don’t see: M’eh.
+What you don’t see is: M’eh.
 You’re passable.

 Why?
 Because everyone wants you to be their definition of perfect.
 And it’s exhausting.
 I won’t deny that.